Astros vs Brewers Prediction — AI Finds CAN'T MISS MLB Lines & Props (May 07)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every simulation between the Astros and Brewers and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every simulation between the Astros and Brewers and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.

-Remi has been most keyed in on the growing factor emotional bettors regularly put on player performance factors between a Astros team going up against a possibly tired Brewers team.
-We’ve found the true game analytics might reflect a slight lean against one Vegas line specifically.
+Interestingly enough, the data has been most keyed in on the trending factor knucklehead sportsbettors regularly put on Houston’s strength factors between a Astros team going up against a possibly tired Brewers team.
+It appears the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.